astralfields/dotfiles/README.md

 - lemonbar with xft patch
 - [lemonbuddy](https://github.com/jaagr/lemonbuddy)

 I use urxvt with a 256 color patch as terminal emulator.
-If you don't want to use this then you'll need to heavily edit my i3 config.
+If you want to use a different terminal then you'll need to heavily edit my i3 config.

 ## Other things you may want